-Each auxilliary buffer is configured the same as the colour buffer.
-Up to four auxilliary buffers can typically be created.
+Each auxiliary buffer is configured the same as the colour buffer.
+Up to four auxiliary buffers can typically be created.
 Specify

-0if you do not require any auxilliary buffers.
+0if you do not require any auxiliary buffers.

 To request a higher higher version OpenGL context on Mac OSX, it is necessary

 to disable the pyglet shadow context.
 To do this, set the pyglet option

 If you create a

 or config, pyglet will use a template config with the following properties:

 A context can only be created from a config that was provided by the system.
 Enumerating and comparing the attributes of all the possible configs is a complicated process, so pyglet provides a simpler interface based on “template” configs.

 For example, to create a window with an alpha channel:

 It is sometimes necessary to create the context yourself, rather than letting